Visit · The Official Guided Tour of Oak Island · the Oak Island Museum & Treasure Shop

 Medieval

-Coin with possible cross design — Medieval Coin found at Money Pit, Oak Island, Nova Scotia.
+Coin with possible cross design, medieval (Money Pit) — Medieval Coin found at Money Pit, Oak Island, Nova Scotia.
 Dated: Medieval

 Photo: The HISTORY Channel